oravus/seqNet/README.md

 The above will reproduce results for SeqNet (S5) as per [Supp.
 Table III on Page 10](https://arxiv.org/pdf/2102.11603.pdf).

 <details>
-  <summary>To obtain other results from the same table in the paper, expand this. </summary>
+  <summary> [Expand this] To obtain other results from the same table in the paper, expand this. </summary>

 ```python
 # Raw Single (NetVLAD) Descriptor